-The Company’s capital stock at December 31, 2019 consisted of 7,764,208 registered shares with a par value of CHF 1.00 per share.
-The capital stock is fully paid in.
+As of December 31, 2021, the share capital of Comet Holding AG amounted to CHF 7,769,534, divided into 7,769,534 fully paid-in, registered shares with a par value (nominal value) of CHF 1.00 per share.
 With the exception of any treasury stock held by the Company, every share carries dividend rights.
 Each share represents one vote at the Shareholder Meeting, provided that the shareholder is recorded in the share register.

 Convertible bonds and options

 The Listing Rules of the SIX Swiss Exchange require the disclosure of management transactions in stock of the Company and related financial instruments.
 The Board of Directors has issued a corresponding regulation in order to comply with these requirements.
 The parties whose transactions of this nature are reportable to the Company are the members of the Board of Directors and of the Executive Committee (the Executive Committee is the most senior level of operational management).
-In the fiscal year, four disclosures were filed.
-Published disclosures can be found on the website of the SIX Swiss Exchange.
+In fiscal year 2021, five disclosures were filed.
+Published disclosures can be found on the website of the SIX Swiss Exchange: www.ser-ag.com/en/resources/notifications-market-participants/management-transactions.html#/.